open-source-at-illinois/open-source-illinois-web/README.md

 This is the repository for the Open Source @ Illinois website.

+Contributions should be made in forks of this repository and submitted through pull requests.

 This project depends on Node.js and Angular (Angular CLI version 7.3.8 or later should be sufficient).
 See the [Setup](#Setup) section for details on setting them up.

 To see the organization's other repositories, check out the [Open-Source @ Illinois](https://github.com/open-source-at-illinois) Github profile.